randomairborne/experienced/xpd-web/src/pages/docs.md

 ## Audit

 The `audit` command allows you to take an audit log of all manual XP modification actions except imports and resets.
 The audit log will be cleared by `/manage reset-guild`.
-The user's audit log can also be cleared if the user uses the `/gdpr delete` command.
-However, these two commands always reset the user to 0 XP.
+The user's audit log can also be cleared if the user uses the `/gdpr delete` command, or if the user is banned.
+However, these three events always reset the user to 0 XP.

 The audit command has two options: